dfo-gulf-science/CADI/cheatsheets/azure_storage/how_to.md

 2. Download **Microsoft Azure Storage Explorer**.
 This can be downloaded through the [DFO Software Centre](softwarecenter:SoftwareID=ScopeId_A90E3BBE-DB35-4A92-A44E-15F8C7C595B3/Application_61c85969-b0b5-4e54-8eb1-26a88035a8ca) or directly from [the internet](https://azure.microsoft.com/en-us/products/storage/storage-explorer/) (will require elevated system permissions).

-3. Open the storage explore and sign in using your DFO Cloud credentials.
-You know you have successfully signed in when you can see the your list of subscriptions, as shown below.
+3. Open the storage explorer and sign in using your DFO Cloud credentials.
+You know you have successfully signed in when you can see a list of subscriptions, as shown below.

 ![img_1.png](img_1.png)